Zero: The Loyal, Three-Eyed Dog of Halloween Town

 Zero's Legacy: Enduring Popularity and Cultural Impact

 His impact extends beyond just merchandise and branding.
-Zero's design has influenced countless other animated characters and designs, his unique blend of cuteness and creepiness influencing the style of other creators.
+But zero's design has influenced countless other animated characters and designs, his unique blend of cuteness and creepiness influencing the style of other creators.
 His simple yet effective characterization has shown that even a silent character can carry significant narrative weight and emotional impact.

 Zero's lasting influence on popular culture speaks to the power of effective character design and the importance of seemingly small details in bringing a character to life.
 His unwavering loyalty, coupled with his charming design, has solidified his place in animation history.